sandypreiss/sandypreiss.github.io/_pages/about.md

   - /about.html
 ---

-I'm a data scientist with over 10 years of experience using analytics to guide strategies and advance knowledge.
+I'm a data scientist with over 10 years of experience using analytics to inform decisions and advance knowledge.

 Currently, I'm a Data Science Manager at [RTI International](https://www.rti.org/)'s [Center for Data Science and AI](https://www.rti.org/solution/rti-center-data-science).
 I spend about 25% of my time supervising a team of five data scientists, guiding center-level strategy, and developing new business.
 I spend the rest as an individual contributor, applying machine learning methods to a variety of public health and social science domains.